How To Write a Powerful and Effective Fundraising E-mail

 Seeing that the main purpose of a fundraising email is to raise funds, making it easy for your readers to give is essential.

-By using an online donation system like Donorbox, you guarantee a hassle-free, optimized donation system to your donors – which results in more donations.
+By using an online donation system like Donorbox, you guarantee a hassle-free, optimized donation system for your donors – which results in more donations.
 Donorbox donation pages are simple, beautiful, and fully customizable.
 As a system, Donorbox is safe and secure, and much more affordable than other tools on the market.
 Donorbox boasts tons of other features that can help you raise more funds for your nonprofit.
 Here are some of them:

-• Suggested donation amounts with descriptions to let your donors feel great by knowing what they’re contributing to.
+• Suggested donation amounts with descriptions to let your donors feel great by knowing what they’re contributing to

-• Integrated employer donation matching.
+• Integrated employer donation matching

 • Recurring giving options.
-Place a recurring giving option on your form to see higher donor retention rates.
+Place a recurring giving option on your form to see higher donor retention rates

-• Optimization for desktop computers, mobile phones, and tablets.
+• Optimization for desktop computers, mobile phones, and tablets

-• Accepting donations on your Facebook Page.
+• Accepting donations on your Facebook Page

-• Donation ‘thermometer’ to encourage more donations.
+• Donation ‘thermometer’ to encourage more donations

-• Multiple payment gateways (Apple Pay, Google Pay, PayPal Express).
+• Multiple payment gateways (Apple Pay, Google Pay, PayPal Express)And so much more!

 9. Track and evaluate your emails